SHOULD I PAY STUDENT CONTRIBUTIONS OR USE HECS - PART 3

 Parents don’t sacrifice your retirement to avoid HECS

 As parents we all want to set our kids up with a good start in life.
-That’s why you’re keen for them to go to university after all, I guess.
+That’s why we’re keen for them to go to university after all, I guess.
 But paying the $50 000 or so to completely avoid HECS, not to mention the food, books, travel and beer money it takes to be a real student, can make a big hole in your retirement savings.
 The same money applied to super contributions could increase your retirement nest egg by over $100 000.
 Alternatively, applied to reduce your home loan could go a long way towards your goal of having the house paid off by retirement.

 Unless you have a fully funded retirement fund and a debt free home or a long way off retirement, you are likely to find that there are big benefits in taking the HECS option.
 Remember you can borrow for your kid’s uni education but it is pretty difficult to borrow for retirement.